 Now, everyone has been asking the same thing.
 How did it go?
 Well, let’s start with how I thought it would go.
 I was terrified.
 I work in a corporate setting (digital advertising) and I was to write a post analyzing the unfortunate situation of being told I’m making a poor decision.
 I was prepared to feel terribly guilty or told that this was a poor choice.
 I anticipated that my boss’s reaction would leave me feeling misunderstood.
 Actually, I WAS a little misunderstood.
 I said “Appalachian Trail” and he asked “So how long do you need?
 A long weekend or more?”
 Other than that, though, that anticipatory anxiety vanished as we discussed more.
 In short, the whole situation went better than I could have ever expected.
 I gave over a months notice, which I highly recommend since most thru hikers know of their plans more than a month in advance.
 My boss made an announcement to the employees, and the rest of the afternoon was spent answering data analyst’s questions about the Appalachian Trail.

 My jobs in digital advertising were something I feel into after college, but it’s never been something I’ve felt passionate about.
 My passions are scattered.
-It’s in clay and illustration and writing and fitness.
-It’s not in one place but instead forever moving, so the goal is to live that way for the time being.
-I am leaving without anything back here waiting for me.
-Perhaps I’ll find myself back in the industry.
+It’s in clay and illustration and writing and fitness and mental health advocacy.
+It’s not in one place but instead forever moving, so for the time being, my goal is to live that way.
+Because that’s where there’s alignment.
+Because that’s what is most true for me.
+I am leaving without anything back here waiting for me, which is terrifying, but I trust that it’s the right move.
+And I’m excited for a change.
+Perhaps I’ll find myself back in the same industry.
 Maybe I’ll go back to school.
-I may fall into another random career.
-Or maybe I’ll return to the service industry, which I love.
-I’m grateful that I have been receiving support and validation not only from my friends and family, but from the people that I see everyday.
-I wouldn’t change my experience or my decisions for anything, and that’s the only indication that I’m doing this right.
+Maybe I’ll work in the service industry.
+So, I wouldn’t change my decision to quit my job for anything, and that’s the only one true way that I know it’s the right move.

 This website contains affiliate links, which means The Trek may receive a percentage of any product or service you purchase using the links in the articles or advertisements.
 The buyer pays the same price as they would otherwise, and your purchase helps to support The Trek's ongoing goal to serve you quality backpacking advice and information.
 Thanks for your support!